How should public contracts be advertised?

 In the utilities sector, contracting authorities include state and municipal authorities, joint municipal authorities, state enterprises, bodies governed by public law, and associations formed by these organisations, pursuing activities in the water, energy, transport or postal services sector.

-The obligation to advertise public contracts is met by publishing a notice in HILMA, the free electronic forum for publishing contract notices, maintained by the Ministry of Economic Affairs and Employment.
+The obligation to advertise public contracts is met by publishing a notice in HILMA, the free electronic forum for publishing contract notices, maintained by the Ministry of Finance.

 Businesses can use HILMA to acquire real-time information about ongoing procurement procedures and prior information about future procedures.
 The obligation to advertise public contracts in HILMA covers contracts exceeding national and EU thresholds.
 Neglecting to advertise constitutes a procedural error which may lead to the cancellation of the award decision by the Market Court.